 It will generally take four to six months for Immigration and Checkpoints Authority to assess each submission.
 Some applications may take a longer time to process if the authorities require more information from the individual.

 Apart from the approving agency’s processing time, you should also take into account the amount of time you will need to prepare the long list of documents required based on the scheme that you are applying under.
-These documents can range from your personal particulars, travel documents, educational certificates, payslips and more.
-If any of your paperwork is not in English, you will have to obtain copies of the official English translation as well.
+Moreover, if any of your paperwork is not in English, you will have to obtain copies of the official English translation.
 All this preparation time will add to the four to six months mentioned.

 Hence, if you are keen to apply for PR with a good chance of approval and not squander precious time, as an eligible applicant, you should send in your submission now.